Firefox vs Edge (2026): Privacy-First Browser vs Microsoft Integration

 - Independent open-source browser (Mozilla non-profit)

-- Enhanced Tracking Protection by default
+- Enhanced Tracking Protection enabled by default

-- Slightly slower benchmarks than Edge
+- Slightly slower benchmarks than Chromium browsers

-- Fewer built-in AI features
+- Fewer built-in AI features than Edge

-- Excellent enterprise management (Intune)
+- Less enterprise management tooling

 Side-by-Side Comparison